The Spin Stops Here!

 Hence, ... my campaign continues ....

-Its main thrust is to make it clear that:
+To reiterate, its main thrust is to make it clear that:

 I should make it clear that although my campaign focuses primarily on the situation in Australia, Info-gap has adherents in other countries as well: